Taipods/SeeQL/userManual.md

 SeeQL: Create a Diagram of a Create SQL Statement: For this you need an SQL statement, that holds Create Tables in the file.
 If there are no create tables found nothing will be outputted.

-SeeQL: Create a Relational Algebra Diagram: For this you need a general SQL statement, as long as it's a SQL query.
-As long as it's a valid SQL query, it should work.
+SeeQL: Create a Relational Algebra Diagram: For this you need a general non-nested SQL SELECT query.
+If the query is unsupported (is nested, or incorrect syntax), the webview displays a corresponding message.

 SeeQL: Open Database: For this to function, you need a db file.
 All this does is it takes in a file.